googlearchive/seed-element/README.md

     polyserve

-Once running, you can view your element's files under `http://localhost:8080/components/seed-element/`, where `seed-element` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/seed-element/`, where `seed-element` is the name of the directory containing it.

 ## Testing Your Element